Krishnendu-1/EyeKatchy/README.md

 # React
-Mini project on React to create a moving eye project website and having use of framer motion.
+Mini project on React to create an EyeKatchy project website using framer motion, locomotive, Tailwind CSS.